Updated on December 11th, 2022

 Attend Career Fairs

 Even if your student isn’t graduating for several years, attending career fairs is worthwhile.
-Students can speak with company representatives from organizations that interest them, allowing them to increase their visibility with recruiters, find out about internships, or expand their network based on those in attendance.
+Students can speak with company representatives from organizations that interest them, allowing them to make career goals, increase their visibility with recruiters, find out about internships, or expand their network by building connections based on those in attendance.

 Establish a Professional Online Presence

-Another critical networking tip for college students is to start building a professional online presence.
-By creating a LinkedIn page, students can reach out to professionals on the platform directly to establish new relationships or support recent connections.
-Plus, they can join LinkedIn groups to meet others in their future field, making expanding their network easier.
+Another critical networking tip for college students is to start building a professional online presence, like building a Linkedin profile.
+By creating a LinkedIn profile, students can reach out to professionals on the platform directly to establish new relationships or support recent connections.
+Plus, they can join LinkedIn groups to meet others interested in their future career field, making expanding their network easier.

 If your student wants to graduate early from college but they’re worried about the cost, scholarships could be the answer.
 If you and your student want to learn more about this outstanding money-saving option, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.